QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 Combined, {{?I-D.ietf-netmod-schedule-yang}} and other documents built on top of it (e.g., {{?I-D.ietf-opsawg-ucl-acl}}, {{?I-D.contreras-opsawg-scheduling-oam-tests}},
-and {{?I-D.united-tvr-schedule-yang}}) provide powerful capabilities for the control and scheduling of network resources for several use cases, including key examples outlined in this document.
+and {{?I-D.ietf-tvr-schedule-yang}}) provide powerful capabilities for the control and scheduling of network resources for several use cases, including key examples outlined in this document.